ServiceStackApps/AndroidJavaChat/README.md

 ```

 If the `GoogleSignInResult` was successful the User has Signed in locally to our App at that point but
-as we need to Authenticate the User with the Chat Server we need to retrieve their AccessToken.
+as we need to Authenticate the User with the Chat Server we also need to retrieve their AccessToken.
 Unfortunately Google only returns us a Server Auth Code which we need to use to call another Google API,
 passing in our OAuth App Secret to get the User's AccessToken for our App: